Dog whistle (politics): 20th century

 The phrase "states' rights", literally referring to powers of individual state governments in the United States, was described in 2007 by journalist David Greenberg in Slate as "code words" for institutionalized segregation and racism.
 States' rights was the banner under which groups like the Defenders of State Sovereignty and Individual Liberties argued in 1955 against school desegregation.
 In 1981, former Republican Party strategist Lee Atwater, when giving an anonymous interview discussing former president Richard Nixon's Southern strategy, speculated that terms like "states' rights" were used for dog-whistling:

 You start out in 1954 by saying, "Nigger, nigger, nigger."
 By 1968, you can't say "nigger" – that hurts you.
 Backfires.
 So you say stuff like forced busing, states' rights, and all that stuff.
 You're getting so abstract now, you're talking about cutting taxes.
 And all these things you're talking about are totally economic things and a byproduct of them is [that] blacks get hurt worse than whites.
 And subconsciously maybe that is part of it.
 I'm not saying that.
 But I'm saying that if it is getting that abstract, and that coded, that we are doing away with the racial problem one way or the other.
 You follow me – because obviously sitting around saying, "We want to cut this" is much more abstract than even the busing thing, and a hell of a lot more abstract than "Nigger, nigger."

 Atwater was contrasting this with then-President Ronald Reagan's campaign, which he felt "was devoid of any kind of racism, any kind of reference".
 However, Ian Haney López, an American law professor and author of the 2014 book Dog Whistle Politics, described Reagan as "blowing a dog whistle" when the candidate told stories about "Cadillac-driving 'welfare queens' and 'strapping young bucks' buying T-bone steaks with food stamps" while he was campaigning for the presidency.
-He argues that such rhetoric pushes middle-class white Americans to vote against their economic self-interest in order to punish "undeserving minorities" who, they believe, are receiving too much public assistance at their expense.
+He argues that such rhetoric pushes middle-class white Americans to vote against their economic self-interest in order to punish "underserved minorities" who, they believe, are receiving too much public assistance at their expense.
 According to López, conservative middle-class whites, convinced by powerful economic interests that minorities are the enemy, supported politicians who promised to curb illegal immigration and crack down on crime but inadvertently also voted for policies that favor the extremely rich, such as slashing taxes for top income brackets, giving corporations more regulatory control over industry and financial markets, union busting, cutting pensions for future public employees, reducing funding for public schools, and retrenching the social welfare state.
 He argues that these same voters cannot link rising inequality which has affected their lives to the policy agendas they support, which resulted in a massive transfer of wealth to the top 1 percent of the population since the 1980s.